SteamedGit/stocksCandlestick/README.md

 # stocksCandlestick

 ## Overview
-Get daily data from AlphaVantage and IEXCloud public apis about stocks, indexes etc..
+Get data from AlphaVantage and IEXCloud public apis about stocks, indexes etc..
 Create candlestick plot with macd from data.
 Daily data is stored in sqlite3 db.